Frozen Embryo Transfer (FET)

 - Lupron injections are ceased upon the beginning of progesterone administration

-- Embryos are scheduled for thaw in the laboratory
+- Embryos are scheduled for thawing in the laboratory

 - Frozen Embryo Transfer is scheduled on a set date